challiwill/meteorologica/README.md

+# Meteorologica
 Tool to collect and standardize billing information from multiple IAAS's.
 Right now Google Cloud Platform, Amazon Web Services, and Microsoft Azure.

+Currently the default behavior is as follows:
+* Meteorologica collects billing information from the location where it is published (AWS bucket, GCP bucket, Azure API)
+* Meteorologica normalizes the data
+* Meteorologica inserts the data into the given MySQL database (right now this step can take a long time because it goes row by row)
+* Metorologica saves the data to a local file `YEAR-MONTH-normalized-billing-data.csv`
+* Meteorologica uploads this file to the specified bucket (currently a GCP bucket only)

+*NB: Eventually we would like to be able to upload the csv file into the database, but some database as a service providers do not yet support that.*

 ## Use
 You can use this tool to collect billing info from all your IAAS's just by running the file: